JosephO1992/react-staff-tracker/README.md

 - [ ] Add an edit function to the app.

 - [ ] Pagination
+    [x] Users can select the page they want and the results will update [x] Added function for the user to go from previous to next page [ ] Users can go to the last or first page
+    [ ] Users can select the amount of results to show per page

 Lots of things to keep me busy!